jeanmarcfata-sketch/Portfilio/README.md

-# Portfolio — Jean Fata
+# Portfolio — Jean Marc P. Fata

 This repository serves as a central portfolio of my projects in applied data analysis, machine learning, and computational social science.

----

 ## Featured Project